Moments

 Call API

-Call API will allow interaction between an external system, such as a website or a CRM, and Flow in real time.
-This is a step in the Flow builder which lets you to request information from your third-party system or database and save responses to flow variables to personalize and steer communication in the flow depending on that data.
+Call API enables real-time interaction between your flow and an external system, such as a website or a CRM.
+Use this element to request information from your third-party system or database, and save the responses in flow variables.
+You can then use the responses to personalize your communication and route the communication flow.

 Request